BooMinSeong/SPOReasoning/README.md

 # Introduction
 Test-Time Computation (TTC) has been adopted to enhance large language models by allocating more computation during the inference process.
-This additional computation is utilized either to generate longer Chains of Thought (CoT) [ref] or to execute majority voting ensembles.
+This additional computation is utilized either to generate longer [Chain of Thought (COT)](https://proceedings.neurips.cc/paper_files/paper/2022/hash/9d5609613524ecf4f15af0f7b31abca4-Abstract-Conference.html?ref=https://githubhelp.com) or to execute majority voting ensembles.

 TTC can be implemented in two ways: